NeuralVDB: High-resolution Sparse Volume Representation using Hierarchical Neural Networks: Acknowledgements

-where output $\hat{y}$ can be one of the child/active masks or voxel values, which means the sparse subdomain decomposition can be applied to any neural modules in our framework (see Figure~\ref{fig:overview} b) for the reference).
+where $n$ is the number of subdomains and output $\hat{y}$ can be one of the child/active masks or voxel values, which means the sparse subdomain decomposition can be applied to any neural modules in our framework (see Figure~\ref{fig:overview}b for the reference).
 Note that the gate function above is not learnable, which is different from the sparsely-gated MoE~\cite{shazeer2017outrageously}.
-Also, a single input coordinate can activate (return non-zero output) multiple gate functions as many as eight due to the overlapping halos, and the evaluated values will be weighted-averaged with the gate functions.

-Since each subdomain has dedicated classifiers and regressors, both training and inferencing of subdomains can be performed concurrently on multiple GPUs.
+Also, a single input coordinate can activate (return non-zero output) multiple gate functions (as many as eight) due to the overlapping halos, and we average the evaluated values weighted by the gate functions. \doyub{In practice, we examine the gate function first to determine which network should be invoked and only perform the computation for the networks with non-zero gate values.} Since each subdomain has dedicated classifiers and regressors, we can train concurrently on multiple GPUs.
 When multiple GPUs are used, groups of subdomains (since there can be more subdomains than number of available GPUs) are assigned for each GPU.
 After training, the groups of the subdomains are merged into a single NeuralVDB structure.
-Parallel reconstruction is done by performing inferences on groups of disjoint subdomains and then merging the resulting VDB structures into a single VDB output.
-These disjoint subdomains are different from the subdomains used in the training.
-They are rather blocked ranges for distributing multi-GPU jobs and also do not have halos (disjoint) to make merging VDBs straightforward.
-When reconstructing one of the group of these subdomains, it still does have access to all the networks, meaning it still can reconstruct volumes without discontinuity thanks to Equation~\ref{eq:moe}.

-Using the sparse domain decomposition outlined above, large sample scenes, like the Space model with $32844\times 24702\times 9156$ dimension in Figure~\ref{fig:sdf-results}, can be effectively handled without sacrificing accuracy.
-In this particular case, three clusters are detected and twelve subdomains for the entire scene are allocated in total.
+Using the sparse domain decomposition outlined above, large sample scenes like the Space model with a voxel resolution of $32844\times 24702\times 9156$ in Figure~\ref{fig:sdf-results}, can be effectively handled without sacrificing accuracy.
+In this particular case, twelve subdomains for the entire scene are allocated in total by our algorithm \doyub{(i.e., subdividing the entire domain into a grid of subdomains and discarding the subdomains without any voxels)}.
 The sizes are determined heuristically as described in Appendix~\ref{appx:hyperparameters}.
-See Table~\ref{tab:hyperparameters} for its detailed configuration.